 If you are unable to locate the instructors information, contact the division office coordinator.

 When is the last day to drop with a full refund and without a "W"?

 For Semester-length Classes -

 The last day to drop a semester-length class with a refund and without a "W" is within the first two weeks of the class.

 For Short-term Classes -

-Students must drop within 10% of the total class length, including weekends and holidays.
+Students must drop within 10% of the total class meetings.

 See the WVC Dates and Deadlines page for specific dates.

-Students can order an official transcript through the WVCportal or request an official transcript from the Admissions and Records Office.
+Students can order an official transcript through the WVCportal or request an official transcript from the Admissions Office.